prahladyeri/prahladyeri.github.io/_posts/2016-02-26-ten-libreoffice-macro-recipes.md

 Recipe 8: File I/O: Write to files {#writetofiles}
 ----------------------------------------------------

-For writing to files, a handler is opened in `output`{.highlighter-rouge} mode instead of `input`{.highlighter-rouge}, and the `write`{.highlighter-rouge} statement is used to actually write the variables to a file.
+For writing to files, a handler is opened in `output` mode instead of `input`, and the `write` statement is used to actually write the variables to a file.

 	sub file_io_write
 		filename = "/home/prahlad/data/dummy.csv"